Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

+The $\glos{w}$ marking on a strand indicates a {\em wen}.
+A wen is a Klein bottle cut apart (see \cite[Section~\ref{1-subsubsec:NonHorRings}]{Bar-NatanDancso:WKO1}).
+In the flying circle perspective, a wen represents a circle which flips over and at the same time changes its orientation; in the band persepctive, a twisted band.

-\parpic[l]{ } The last two generators denote singular ``foam vertices''.
-As the notation suggests, a vertex can be thought of as ``half of a crossing''.
-To make this precise using the flying rings interpretation, the first singular vertex represents the movie shown on the left: the ring corresponding to the right strand approaches the ring represented by the left strand from below, flies inside it, and then the two rings fuse (as opposed to a crossing where the ring coming from the right would continue to fly out to above and to the left of the other one).
-The second vertex is the movie where a ring splits radially into a smaller and a larger ring, and the small one flies out to the right and below the big one.
+\parpic[l]{ } The final generators denote {\em singular foam vertices}.
+As the notation suggests, a vertex can be thought of as a crossing with either the bottom or the top half tubes identified.
+To make this precise using the flying circles interpretation, the vertex $\raisebox{-1mm}{ }$ represents the movie shown on the left: the circle corresponding to the right strand approaches the ring represented by the left strand from below, flies inside it, and then the two rings fuse (as opposed to a crossing where the ring coming from the right would continue to fly out to above and to the left of the other one).
+The second vertex $\raisebox{-1mm}{ }$ is the movie where a ring splits radially into a smaller and a larger ring, and the small one flies out to the right and below the big one.
+The edge corresponding to two rings identified (i.e., the top edge of $\raisebox{-1mm}{ }$ and the bottom edge of $\raisebox{-1mm}{ }$) is called the {\em stem}.